blakgeek/frontend-screening-project/README.md

 4. Nodes that contain a url display a "#" next to th label.
 The "#" should not be clickable.
 4. Nodes that contain a url open the url in a separate tab when clicked.
 The same tab must always be used.
 It should not create a new tab on every click.
 5. Child nodes are consistently indented from their parents.
+6. The implementation must support displaying multiple menus on the screen at once.

 ## Assumptions
 1. All nodes will have a label.